jtr0000/eJPT-Notes/6 - System_Host Based Attacks/System_Host Based Attacks.md

 Password: rando_pass
 ```

-You be given the a psuedo shell to interact with the server | `dav:/directory/>`
+You'll be given a psuedo shell to interact with the server | `dav:/directory/>`

 ##### Upload the Webshell using Cadaver